mixmastamyk/console/README.rst

 Release Notes
 ~~~~~~~~~~~~~~~~

+- Version 0.9908 - Apologies, the progress bar has changed from a 0-99 scale to
+  a 0-100.

 - Version 0.9907 - Apologies, the Screen class will have a few changes in the
   names of attributes to make them more consistent.